ADD CONDITION

 What is Pain Release Bath Salt Soak?

-Pain Release Bath Salt Soak is a product by Saje® Natural Wellness designed for pain relief, available in a 21.9 oz (620 g) container.
+Pain Release Bath Salt Soak is a product by Saje® Natural Wellness designed for pain relief, available in a 21.9 oz (620 g) package.

 How do I use Pain Release Bath Salt Soak?